ccri/geomesa/docs/user/commandline_tools.rst

       Commands:
-        create              Create a feature definition in a GeoMesa catalog deletecatalog       Delete a GeoMesa catalog completely (and all features in it) deleteraster        Delete a GeoMesa Raster Table
+        create              Create a feature definition in a GeoMesa catalog deletecatalog       Delete a GeoMesa catalog completely (and all features in it) deletefeatures      Delete features from a table in GeoMesa.
+Does not delete any tables or schema information. deleteraster        Delete a GeoMesa Raster Table
         describe            Describe the attributes of a given feature in GeoMesa env                 Examine the current GeoMesa environment
         explain             Explain how a GeoMesa query will be executed export              Export a GeoMesa feature
-        getsft              Get the SimpleFeatureType of a feature help                Show help
+        genavroschema       Generate an Avro schema from a SimpleFeatureType getsft              Get the SimpleFeatureType of a feature help                Show help
         ingest              Ingest/convert various file formats into GeoMesa